jamespfu/Dashable/README.md

 The Python code can be found in the 'Python' folder. :)

 ## Android
-We also create an Android
+We also created an Android application that intercepted UDP packets sent form an Ubuntu server, and then sent the desired SMS message to the specified recipient.

 ## Instructions
 ### Connecting to IFTTT